 What to do:

-• Report impostors or dangerous channels.
+- Report impostors or dangerous channels.

-• Change your privacy settings to prevent everyone from adding you to new groups and channels.
+- Change your privacy settings to prevent everyone from adding you to new groups and channels.

 Telegram is probably the most popular messaging platform for people who are into cryptocurrencies and blockchain.
 But clever scammers have taken advantage of this fact and started posing as crypto experts on Telegram to lure coins, money, or logins from victims.
 Most of these scams promise a “guaranteed” return on your cryptocurrency investment.
-Scammers will post replies to comments on Twitter or contact the victim directly on Telegram, claiming they can provide a 50 percent return on investment.
+Scammers will post replies to comments on Twitter or contact the victim directly on Telegram, claiming they can provide a 50% return on investment.
 If the victim wants to connect, the scammers will ask to open an account at their “special” crypto exchange.
 They will also show charts and graphs demonstrating that the investment is increasing.
-However, when the victim tries to get their “earnings,” the scammer will disappear.
+However, when the victim tries to get their “earnings”, the scammer will disappear.

 A man once sent $50 in bitcoins to exchange and soon made a $30 profit.
 He then told his friends, whom all invested their savings in the scam.
 But when his friends sent all the money in, the fake broker disappeared along with all the money.

-How to spot the scam:
+How to spot the Crypto Expert Scam

 The FBI estimates that about 25,000 people were victims of cryptocurrency fraud last year and lost nearly $1 billion.
 Suppose someone promises a “guaranteed” income or claims access to a “special” cryptocurrency exchange.
 In that case, these are all clear signs of Telegram cryptocurrency investment fraud.